LuigiLegion/gatsby-portfolio-site/content/blog/minyan-tracker/index.md

 ---
 title: Minyan Tracker
 date: '2019-11-19T12:34:56.121Z'
-description: Responsive web app that allows users to check-in to services at their congregations and share their check-in status with their fellow congregation members in real time.
+description: Responsive web app that helps members of small congregations organize services by allowing them to determine if they can form a minyan for a given service.
+The app allows users to check-in to services at their congregations and share their check-in status with their fellow congregation members in real time.
 ---

 ![Minyan Tracker Screenshot](./screenshot.png)